The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 The Trust Equation

-Trust isn't a binary thing.
-It's built incrementally through consistent behavior over time.
+Trust is built incrementally through consistent behavior over time.
 Researchers have identified four key components:

 1. Credibility